 About the Caribbean Science Foundation

-The Caribbean Science Foundation (CSF) was established as an independent non-profit non-governmental organization in 2010.
-The work of the CSF is supported in part by the Caribbean Diaspora for Science, Technology and Innovation (CADSTI) which founded the CSF.
+The Caribbean Science Foundation (CSF) was established as an independent non-profit non-governmental organization in 2010 by the Caribbean Diaspora for Science, Technology and Innovation (CADSTI).
 CADSTI (see http://cadsti.org) has its center of gravity outside the Region, and its primary function is to mine and mobilize the resources in the world-wide Caribbean Diaspora in support of the CSF.

 The figure below illustrates the structure and the role of CADSTI and shows it as one of the support pillars of the CSF.